optimus-prime-01/assign/backend/Readme.md

 3. Set up the database:

 a.
-Install PostgreSQL if you haven't already ([https://www.postgresql.org/download/](https://www.postgresql.org/download/))
+Create a new database named 'railway_management'
 b.
-Create a new database named 'railway_management'
-c.
 In VS Code, create a new file 'db/schema.sql' and paste the following SQL:

 ```sql
 CREATE TABLE users (